uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 * * *

 * Sign documents, fill out forms, get credentials
-* Prepare and submit metadata tsvs to submission VM
+* Prepare and submit metadata to commons API
-* Prepare and submit full dataset w/o metadata tsvs to object storage.
+* Prepare and submit full dataset (w/o metadata tsvs) to object storage.

 <h3>Steps to Contribute a Project to the Gen3 Commons</h3>